Lost-Outpost/sovngarde/GAMEPLAY.md

 ### Overhauls

-Septimus is built around the [Simon Magus (SimonRim)](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files) gameplay overhaul.
+Sovngarde is built around the [Simon Magus (SimonRim)](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files) gameplay overhaul.
 SimonRim remasters various systems in Skyrim in a cohesive way that stays true to the original while improving the balance and gameplay.
 The full SimonRim list:

 - [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) - Overhauls and introduces new perks increasing build diversity